What are ADD and ADHD?

 Both adults and children with ADD and ADHD have trouble with working memory, but it’s one of the key struggles in adults.
 Without this ability to temporarily store information, it’s hard to learn, follow instructions, plan actions, or achieve a goal.

 Dr. Marzili conducts a complete screening to determine whether you or your child have ADD or ADHD.
-Once the diagnosis is confirmed, medication to improve attention and reduce hyperactivity if needed is the first line of treatment.
+Once the diagnosis is confirmed, medication to improve attention and reduce hyperactivity, if needed, is often the first line of treatment.

 With the proper medication, it’s easier to focus, ignore distractions, and become more successful at school, home, and work.

 The medications Dr. Marzili prescribes for ADD and ADHD are often stimulants, which sounds like the opposite of what someone with hyperactivity should take.
-However, he prescribes them because they increase chemicals in the brain that improve attention and thinking.
+However, stimulants increase chemicals in the brain that improve attention and thinking.

 Patients with ADD or ADHD often benefit from behavioral therapy.
 This is especially beneficial because it teaches ways to change dysfunctional habits and behaviors and help learn how to become more organized.

-If you or your child struggle with inattention or hyperactivity, call Dr. Thomas J. Marzili, MD, in Marlton, New Jersey, or book an appointment online today.
+If you or your child struggle with inattention or hyperactivity, call Dr. Thomas J. Marzili, MD, in Marlton, New Jersey, or request an appointment online today.